zepben/ewb-sdk-jvm/CONTRIBUTING.md

 ## Checklist for model change ##

+Make sure you double (or triple) check the ones listed in the "most important" list below.

 1. Update `pom.xml` to import the correct version of `evolve-grpc`.
 2. Model updated and tested.
+Pay attention to:
+   1. Ensure descriptions are copied from CIM and added as doc comments.
+   2. All extension classes/enums are under the `com.zepben.evolve.cim.extensions` package in their appropriate sub-package.
+   3. Mark all extensions (classes, enums and properties) with `@ZBEX` and documented with `[ZBEX]`
-3. Add/remove methods added to *Service class if new class was added.
+3. Add/remove methods added to *Service class if any new classes were added.
-4. Descriptions copied from CIM and added as doc comments to new changes (on class, property etc)
-5. `FillFields.kt` updated to populate data for tests.
+4. `FillFields.kt` updated to populate data for tests.
 Utilise `includeRuntime` if required.
-6. Database:
+5. Database:
    1. Table class(es) updated. - `com.zepben.evolve.database.sqlite.cim.tables`
    2. New tables added to appropriate database table collections:
       * `com.zepben.evolve.database.sqlite.cim.customer.CustomerDatabaseTables`